baconization/d16x/README.markdown

 ADD A, POP
 </pre>

 Now, that looks stupid, yes?
 That's because it is.
 If you attempt to write a high level language, then good luck with that.
 High level languages tend to build abstractions that leak in terms of performance by abusing the stack to make things nice.
-It's very clear to see this happen with arithmetic.
+It's very clear to see that this happens with arithmetic.
 For instance, the first check-in of the (compute ...) method did just that, it abused the stack to be correct without a doubt.
-But, I took the time to optimize (compute ...) and there is a price.
+But, I took the time to optimize (compute ...) and there was a price.

 Suppose I want to compute (+ (REG C) (+ (REG B) (+ (REG A)))) and store the result in register X without touching A, B, C